 Remember, while a sink plunger may work in a toilet, the dedicated toilet plunger (like the black one shown in the photo) is not very effective on a kitchen or bathroom sink clog because the bottom cup just gets in the way.
 Fortunately, plungers are inexpensive so Roto-Rooter recommends you keep both types around the house.

 Grip the handle with both hands and slide the cup over the drain hole.
-Make sure there is water surrounding the drain hold, whether it’s a sink or toilet.
+Make sure there is water surrounding the drain hole, whether it’s a sink or toilet.
 Plunging a dry hole is largely ineffective but when some water is in the line and around the plunger, it becomes more effective at establishing a vacuum inside the drainpipe.
 Thrust up and down several times then pull back in a popping motion from the drain.
 In most cases this will dislodge the clog and establish proper drainage.